Video game

-A video game, (Note: "Videogame" may also be used, though this is less frequent.) computer game, (Note: The term "computer game" to mean "video game" is common in many dialects of English, such as British.) or simply game, is an electronic game that involves interaction with a user interface or input device (such as a joystick, controller, keyboard, or motion sensing device) to generate visual feedback from a display device, most commonly shown in a video format on a television set, computer monitor, flat-panel display or touchscreen on handheld devices, or a virtual reality headset.
+A video game, (Note: "Videogame" may also be used, though this is less frequent.) computer game, (Note: The term "computer game" to mean "video game" is common in many dialects of English, such as British.
+In the US, it referred chiefly to PC games.
+The American distinction is being lost as more console games are being officially released for personal computers, and vice versa.) is an electronic game that involves interaction with a user interface or input device (such as a joystick, controller, keyboard, or motion sensing device) to generate visual feedback from a display device, most commonly shown in a video format on a television set, computer monitor, flat-panel display or touchscreen on handheld devices, or a virtual reality headset.
 Most modern video games are audiovisual, with audio complement delivered through speakers or headphones, and sometimes also with other types of sensory feedback (e.g., haptic technology that provides tactile sensations).
 Some video games also allow microphone and webcam inputs for in-game chatting and livestreaming.

 Video games are typically categorized according to their hardware platform, which traditionally includes arcade video games, console games, and computer games (which includes LAN games, online games, and browser games).
 More recently, the video game industry has expanded onto mobile gaming through mobile devices (such as smartphones and tablet computers), virtual and augmented reality systems, and remote cloud gaming.
 Video games are also classified into a wide range of genres based on their style of gameplay and target audience.